 Today 12 of the 15 species are still alive and well at the Galapagos islands.
 These are native to: Española, Fernandina, Santa Cruz (2 species), Santiago, Pinzon, San Cristobal and Isabela (5 species on each of Wolf, Darwin, Alcedo, Sierra Negra and Cerro Azul volcanoes).

 3 species have unfortunately already become extinct - those from Floreana, Santa Fe and Pinta islands.
-Giant tortoises were long thought to be extinct on Fernandina too, until a single female (named Fern) was discovered there in 2019.
-This echoes the story of Lonesome George, the last surviving Pinta tortoise who was discovered all alone in 1971.
-The Galapagos islands still hold many secrets, so the tortoise extinction list is perhaps not completely carved in stone.
+Giant tortoises were long thought to be extinct on Fernandina too, until a single female (named Fernanda) was discovered there in 2019.
+Subsequent scientific tests have proven Fernanda to be the first Chelonoidis phantasticus (Fantastic Giant Tortoise) sighted since 1906.
+The race is now on to see if more of her species have been roaming a solitary life in remote areas of Fernandina; the ultimate goal would be to set up a breeding program to rescue this species.
+This echoes the story of Lonesome George, the last surviving Pinta tortoise who was discovered all alone in 1971, but sadly passed away in 2012 as last in his line.

 Giant tortoise conservation is a hot topic at Galapagos.
 Of course nobody wants to see further species extinction, yet today we find 6 species critically endangered, 3 endangered, and 3 vulnerable on the IUCN Red List.